bentoml/BentoML/docs/source/guides/helm.rst

 1.3 TLS
 ---------------------------
-If you would like to secure your ingress with TLS, you can enable it by setting `ingress.tls.enabled` to `true`.
+To secure your ingress with TLS, you can enable it by setting `ingress.tls.enabled` to `true`.

 .. note::
-   If you plan on enabling TLS, the Ingress must be enabled as well.
+   When enabling TLS, the Ingress must also be enabled.
 Please keep in mind that you will need to have a TLS private key and certificate for your hostname if you choose to deploy it.

-For local development, you can create a self-signed key as follows.
+For local development, create a self-signed key as follows.

 .. code-block:: bash